benpartington/bookmark_manager/README.md

 ## User Story 2:
 As a user
-so I can remember my bookmarks
+So I can remember my bookmarks
 I want to add a bookmark to my saved bookmarks